 Skill Set for a Successful IRO

-A successful investor relations officer has to be a relationship builder, orchestrating the creation of teams, and bringing the right decision-makers together to provide a consistent message, whether dealing with a passive investor who has questions about the board’s process or an activist who is mining for data.
-An IRO should possess the ability to know your investor base, skillfully coordinate how the board and the C-suite interact with different investor classes while keeping everyone in the loop.
+A successful investor relations officer has to be a relationship builder, orchestrating the creation of teams and bringing the right decision-makers together to provide a consistent message, whether dealing with a passive investor who has questions about the board’s process or an activist who is mining for data.
+An IRO should possess the ability to know your investor base and skillfully coordinate how the board and the C-suite interact with different investor classes while keeping everyone in the loop.

-Those companies which continue to find ways to add value to their IR program particularly in uncertain times by hiring proactive IROs will pave their own path toward achieving success.
+Those companies that continue to find ways to add value to their IR program, particularly in uncertain times, by hiring proactive IROs will pave their path toward success.